|

 October 25, 2024 - Updates to Federal Financial Regulations (2 CFR 200)

 On October 1, 2024, a Final Rule was implemented that made significant updates to 2 CFR 200.
-While most changes appear to not affect the Nutrition and Household Programs administered by TDA, there are several changes that will impact our operators,
+While most changes appear to not affect the Nutrition and Household Programs administered by TDA, there are several changes that will impact our operators, including:

 - Equipment threshold increased from $5,000 to $10,000.
 This means that as of October 1, 2024, only equipment purchases of $10,000 or more require a Capital Expenditure request.

 - The single audit threshold has increased from $750,000 to $1,000,000.
-This means that any operator that expends more that $1,000,000 in Fiscal Year 2025 will need to conduct a single audit.
+This means that any operator that expends more than $1,000,000 in Fiscal Year 2025 will need to conduct a single audit.
 Note that any operator that expended more that $750,000 in FY 2024 will also need a single audit.

 - The aggregate amount of unused supplies (including computers under $10,000 each) that an operator can retain or sell at the time of closeout has been increased from $5,000 to $10,000.
 Note that if the amount is over $10,000, TDA will be entitled to a percentage of the fair market value of the supplies or the amount received in the sale of those supplies.